 "A mystical symbol," she explained upon seeing Jade's questioning look, and then went on to tell of Kakistos and how she defeated him.
-Faith noticed that Jade listened very intently, and then, after she was finished, asked,
+Faith noticed that Jade listened very intently, as she kept eye contact with her the whole time.

 Jade thought it over, and then, grinning, said, "Sounds good to me!"